-Content warning: lots of medical chat, depression mentions, light reference of suicidal thoughts.
+Content warning: lots of medical chat, depression mentions, and light reference to suicidality.

 If you stumble upon what seems to be a hopeless case, a case that makes you swallow uncomfortably, start to sweat or you feel out of your depth, here’s what I’d like you to do: